About Joy in Teaching

 The time is now

-Teachers are marching in the streets for their rights and for the rights of their students.
+Teachers have spoken, marched, rallied, and continue to persevere.
 Statistics paint a doom and gloom portrait of the education profession with nearly 50% of teachers leaving the classroom within the first 5 years and fewer and fewer college students choosing to enter the field.
 The roles of educators continue to increase.
 The demands have never been higher.
-And what is being done to help teachers build resilience, keep them in the classroom, and happy?
-Joy in Teaching is fighting for all educators.
-We are fighting to keep the purpose.
-We are fighting to keep the passion.
-We are fighting for you.

 you head home knowing that you have positively impacted the lives of your students and in a larger sense potentially bettered the world.
 Those are the days that you think about when you decide to become a teacher, those are the days they tell you about in college, those are the days you teaching for, but those are not all the days.